oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/Tutorials/Features/optimization_levels/minimum_latency/README.md

 ### Discussion of Results

-Comparing to Intel Arria&reg; 10 GX FPGA, it is more notable on Intel Stratix&reg; 10 SX FPGA that the minimum latency flow significantly reduces the latency, along with the f<sub>MAX</sub> and the throughput.
+Comparing to Intel Arria® 10 GX FPGA, it is more notable on Intel Stratix® 10 SX FPGA that the minimum latency flow significantly reduces the latency, along with the f<sub>MAX</sub> and the throughput.
 That is because the minimum latency flow disables the hyper-optimized handshaking, which achieves higher f<sub>MAX</sub> at the cost of increased latency.
-For more information on the hyper-optimized handshaking protocol on Intel Stratix&reg; 10 and Intel Agilex&trade; devices, see [Modify the Handshaking Protocol Between Clusters](https://www.intel.com/content/www/us/en/develop/documentation/oneapi-fpga-optimization-guide/top/flags-attr-prag-ext/optimization-flags/hyper-opt-handshaking.html).
+For more information on the hyper-optimized handshaking protocol on Intel Stratix® 10 and Intel Agilex&trade; devices, see [Modify the Handshaking Protocol Between Clusters](https://www.intel.com/content/www/us/en/develop/documentation/oneapi-fpga-optimization-guide/top/flags-attr-prag-ext/optimization-flags/hyper-opt-handshaking.html).

 ## License